almosr/android-svg-code-render/README.md

 ## Why would this be useful to anybody?

-This tool might not be useful for everybody and for any random SVG rendering.
+This tool is not useful for generic SVG rendering.
 Obviously, if your SVG files are not static (for example downloaded from somewhere) then you won't be able to convert them before building your app.

 On the other hand, if you need a flexible way of rendering complex vectors (for example a UI for a game, like in my case) and you are concerned about the speed because there are plenty of files to render then this is the solution you might be looking for.
 Before I converted all the SVG files to Java code I had to add a *"Loading"* screen to my game because it took a few seconds to render the vectors into bitmaps before I was able to use them on the screen.
 Now, there is no need for that screen any more, the rendering is blazingly fast.
 (No wonder, there is no need for interpreting a massive XML structure.)